skip to content

 Email: sldf2@cam.ac.uk

-Research interests: History of astronomy, late medieval sciences, scientific instruments and history of the book in the Middle Ages
+Research interests: History of astronomy, history of navigation, late medieval sciences, scientific instruments and history of the book in the Middle Ages

-I research the medieval mathematical sciences.
-I am particularly interested in how sciences were studied and practised by non-experts, as well as the relationships between science and religion, and science and literature.
+My research has been centred on the medieval mathematical sciences.
+I am particularly interested in how science and technology work in practice, including hands-on use of instruments and production of books.
+I also research how science is communicated across cultures, and the relationships between science and religion, and science and literature.

 My first book, The Light Ages, was published in 2020.
-It was shortlisted for the Hughes Prize of the British Society for the History of Science.
+It won the American Astronomical Society’s Osterbrock Prize 2025, and was shortlisted for the Hughes Prize of the British Society for the History of Science.

 I have been a Research Fellow at the Bavarian Academy of Sciences and Girton College, an AHRC-funded curatorial intern at the Whipple Museum, a BBC New Generation Thinker, and have served as an independent expert to the Reviewing Committee on the Export of Works of Art.